dthpham/sminterpolate/docs/Example-Usage.md

 butterflow -r 96 [video]
 ```

+These commands will remove frames or interpolate new ones based on the original
+video's frame rate.

 Use the `-sm`, `--smooth-motion` flag if having artifact-less frames is a
 priority.
-This will tune settings to emphasize blending frames over warping
+This will tune settings to emphasize blending frames over the default
-pixels, which is the default behavior.
+behavior of warping pixels.

 ### Altering speed and duration
-Slow-mo a video to 0.25x speed:
+Set video to 0.25x speed:

 ```
 butterflow -s full,spd=0.25 [video]